Gambling and online casinos in Papua New Guinea

 - about 60% of revenue comes from online gambling and lotteries.

-A portion of the profits goes to the state-run Community Development Fund,
+A portion of the profits goes to the state-run Community Development Fund, which funds education and sports.

 Social and cultural context